Gous0786/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 > Limitations below are those of the Mifos Gazelle configuration, not of the underlying DPGs.

 - Operations-Web UI can display transfers; bulk transfer UI work is ongoing
-- Payment Hub EE v1.13.0 deployed; integration test image tag `v1.6.2-gazelle`
+- Payment Hub EE v2.0.0 beta deployed; integration test image tag `v1.6.2-gazelle`
 - ARM64 supported for all 3 DPGs; Raspberry Pi 4 has a MongoDB limitation (requires ARMv8.2A)
-- Memory reduction is a high priority (target: all 3 DPGs on 16GB)
+- Memory reduction remains a high priority (however we can now consitently deploy )
 - Kubernetes operator work (openMF/mifos-operators) planned for a future release

 ---

 ## Known Issues

-- On 24GB systems, occasional pod OOM events require a pod restart or re-run
+- On 16GB systems, occasional pod OOM events require a pod restart or re-run
 - Single-node only (no technical barrier; just not yet tested multi-node)
 - Operations-Web integration pending (ph-ee-operations-web PRs #98, #99)
 - Postman collections not yet fully adapted to Gazelle environment
 - Some issues on older Intel/Opteron hardware with nginx, MongoDB, and ElasticSearch
 - **Security:** the deployment is not hardened — use for dev/test/demo only
+- MifosX Web-app requires to be called in https:// in chrome firefox or safari otherwise login will not work and username/password issue will be highlighted [issue](https://mifosforge.jira.com/browse/GAZ-260).
+The first time you go to the https://mifos.mifos.gazelle.test you will get a security warning you will need to accept the risk.
+Then when you try to login it will be accepted. [workaround instructions](./mifosx_workaround/web-app_workaround.md)
+- MifosX Web-app Edge and other browsers have not been tested.

 ---